fuzz/remote/README.markdown

 leadership and remote workers is transpiring.

 * Are managers required to work near a physical office?
-This is a good indicator of the level of company commitment to a remote work environment as well as chances of promotion.
+This is a good indicator of the level of company commitment to distributed teams as well as chances of promotion.
 A remote job is nice but not being able to advance unless you move across the country really makes it just a job; some people would prefer to have a remote career.